Friction on ALP domain walls and gravitational waves: Domain wall evolution with the Velocity One Scale model

 With this procedure in Fig. \ref{fig:5thline} we show the (redshifted) instantaneous normalized energy density of gravitational waves \eqref{eq:OmegaGW} (evaluated at the peak frequency\footnote{Note that the peak frequency moves from $H(t)$ in a scaling regime to $1/L(t)$ in a friction dominated regime, as it is related to the scale of the domain wall.}) for the same benchmark as considered in Fig. \ref{fig:5lines}.
 We note that during the scaling regime with $L\propto t$, the later the emission, the stronger the signal in gravitational waves.
 This implies that in the scaling regime, the spectrum today is essentially dominated by the last emission before the DW network annihilates.
 This results in a single peak with the amplitude \eqref{eq:OmegaGW} evaluated at the annihilation time $t = t_\text{ann}$.
 In general, this is also the case if there is a regime of friction domination. \footnote{ In Appendix \ref{App:arche} we explore the possibility that, in the presence of a significant friction, the dominant and visible GW signal is actually generated at a time prior to $t_\text{ann}$, when the DW network was still in scaling regime, and we show that this typically requires some tuning in the choice of the parameters and of the annihilation time. }

 The importance of taking into account friction when studying GW signatures from DW is reflected in the general observation that the amplitude of the SGWB signal will be weaker than the corresponding signal assuming scaling (for the same given $T_\text{ann}$).
+Indeed, using the asymptotics given in eqs.\eqref{eq:Lapp} and \eqref{eq:vapp} one finds that the mean square velocity scales like $v \sim L/t$.
+Plugging this back in eq.\eqref{eq:rhoGW} and ignoring higher order derivatives, one finds $\rho_\text{gw, friction} \sim G \sigma^2 v^5$.
+This should be compared to the standard result in the scaling regime, $\rho_\mathrm{gw} \sim G \sigma^2$ which shows that the GW signal will be damped because of the velocity suppression.
 Note however that the GW signal returns quite fast to scaling at the end of the friction dominated regime, as it is visible in Figure \ref{fig:5thline}.

 In general, one should also keep in mind that if friction dominates, there would be a significant release of energy of the DW network in the plasma.
 This could be a further source of GW, as it occurs in first order phase transitions with sound waves and turbulence contributions, which might further modify the expected GW spectrum.
 In addition, in scenarios in which friction provides a very strong suppression of the GW emission as estimated from the quadrupole formula \,\eqref{eq:P}, the contribution from the dynamics intrinsically associated to the annihilation of the DW network may become the dominant one.
 We leave these investigations for future work.